 Foreign features not added to the quota can still enter the Chinese market.
 Studios have the option to sell a film’s distribution rights to a Chinese distributor for a flat fee.
 The Chinese distributor is then entitled to keep all revenue generated in China.
 In recent years, a new revenue-sharing distribution model has started to emerge.
 One of the first pictures to utilize the model was 2016’s Resident Evil: The Final Chapter.
 Leomus Pictures purchased the movie’s Chinese distribution rights from Constantin Pictures for between $5-10 million but agreed to share revenue exceeding $75 million with Constantin.
 The film went on to earn over $160 million in China.

 Government limitations have encouraged foreign studios to co-produce movies with Chinese counterparts.
 Co-produced films are not subjected to quota restrictions and generally receive preferential market access.
 The number of co-productions has steadily risen since 2014.
 The Meg, a 2018 thriller that follows a group of scientists who encounter a giant shark, was co-produced by Warner Bros. and China Media Capital’s Gravity Pictures.
-The picture earned $527.8 million worldwide, making it the all-time highest grossing co-production between the US and China.
+The picture earned $529.5 million worldwide, making it the highest-grossing co-production between the US and China.

 Beijing works to maintain a balance in attendance between foreign and domestic movies.
 It does so by controlling release dates and implementing periodic blackouts on non-Chinese films.
 During peak seasons, such as the Lunar New Year, screens are often reserved for domestically produced features.

 Other countries have enacted similar but less restrictive safeguards to protect the domestic market.
 South Korea requires all movie theaters to screen domestic pictures for a minimum of 73 days per year.
 In Spain, the minimum number of screening days for domestic films per year is between 73 and 91 days.